 Since plateaus are where most people quit, and since plateaus are where most of the invisible progress happens, surviving plateaus is the critical skill of the long apprenticeship.

 Protocol 1: Track leading indicators, not lagging indicators.
 Lagging indicators show results: audience reactions, sales numbers, performance quality.
 These stagnate during plateaus.
 Leading indicators show inputs: practice consistency, number of deliberate practice sessions, specific sub-skills drilled.
-Leading indicators continue improving during plateaus, providing evidence that work is being done even when results have not yet appeared.
+Leading indicators continue improving during plateaus, providing evidence that work is being done even when results haven't yet appeared.

 I track my practice sessions in a journal.
 During plateaus, when my performance quality feels stagnant, I can look at the journal and see that I have completed thirty focused practice sessions in the past month.
 The quality may not have visibly improved, but the preparation for the next improvement phase is being laid.